 Are you looking for a career you can progress in?

 There are many roles available in the early childhood education sector, from an Educator or Kindergarten Assistant, to a Room Leader, Centre Director and more.
 Professional development and upskilling are prioritised in the sector, meaning you will have the ability to further your qualifications and your career over time.
-For those looking for a university pathway, our Diploma of Early Childhood Education and Care (CHC50113) can lead you to a Bachelor of Education (Early Childhood or Primary).
+For those looking for a university pathway, our Diploma of Early Childhood Education and Care (CHC50113) can lead you to a Bachelor of Education in either Early Childhood Teaching or Early Childhood and Primary Teaching.
 This sets you up for a career as a teacher down the track if you so choose!

 How do you feel about a job full of variety?